International Journal of Applied Dental Sciences

 How to cite this article:

-Altaf Hussain Chalkoo, Dr. Zahoor Ahmad Bhat and Dr Anum Maqbool.
+Altaf Hussain Chalkoo, Dr. Zahoor Ahmad Bhat, Dr Anum Maqbool.
 MRI characteristics of disc displacement of temporomandibular disorders and its correlation with clinical findings in symptomatic and asymptomatic subjects.
-International Journal of Applied Dental Sciences.
-2017; 3(2): 80-85.
+Int J Appl Dent Sci 2017;3(2):80-85.